-Renata Shelton (graduated 2008).
+Renata Shelton (BA earned: 2008).
 After graduating from the University of Arkansas, Renata engaged her LAST degree in numerous ways.
 She served in Springdale, Arkansas as a translator/interpreter for Americorps; she was a Spanish Liaison and ESL Outreach Coordinator for Legal Aid of Arkansas; and she spent 2009 in Iguazú Falls, Argentina, working as a Field Research Manager at the Centro de Investigaciones Ecológicas Subtropicales research station.
-She earned the M.A. in Comparative Literature and Cultural Studies at the University of Arkansas in summer 2015, and she is currently enrolled in a Master's degree program in the Walton College of Business.
+She earned the M.A. in Comparative Literature and Cultural Studies at the University of Arkansas in summer 2015, and she received her Master's degree from UA's Walton College of Business in 2017.